SoldierDown/work_space/physics_urp/README.md

 >
 > The motivation of this project is to study $\eta(1405)$ and $\eta(1475)$ using high-statistics $J/\Psi$ samples at BESIII, which is
 > composed the following steps:
-> - Implement event selection, background estimations and signal fitting.
+> - Implemented event selection, background estimations and signal fitting.
 > - Made comparisons between data and M-C simulation
 >
 > View my [technical report](https://github.com/SoldierDown/work_space/blob/master/physics_urp/physics_urp.pdf)